kaf-lamed-beyt/center/README.md

 }
 ```

-When you're importing the package, make sure you spell the package name as **"centre"** not "center".
+When you're importing the package, make sure you spell the package name as **"centa"** not "center" or "centre".
 Why?
 You might ask.
-Well.... this is because there's a package name on NPM that is spelt exactly that way.
-So to avoid any errors when I try to publish the package, I had to change the package name to use British spelling convention.
+Well.... this is because there are two packages on NPM that are spelt exactly that way.
+So to avoid any errors when I try to publish the package, I had to change the package name to use something completely different from the British and American spelling convention.

 ## Not a fan of React?